 - Pulse therapy or light therapy.

 Extensive research is currently being carried out into therapies to combat rosacea and acne and into the relationship between rosacea and acne.
 It is a new therapy with endolysins in which these special enzymes kill the bacteria.
 The therapy is still under development.

-There are also homeopathic remedies available to combat skin diseases.
+There are also homoeopathic remedies available to combat diseases of the skin.

 Klassieke Homeopathie. (n.a.).
 Acne en klassieke homeopatie.
 Retrieved from: https://robwillemse.nl/homeopathie/artikelen/artikel11_acne.html

 Rijksinstituut voor Volksgezondheid en Milieu. (n.a.).
 Scabies.
 Retrieved from: https://www.rivm.nl/scabies